CatX711/GreetLang/GreetlangPlus.md

 <br />
 <br />

 In many languages, including GreetLang+ and it's predecessor `GreetLang`, you can of course write code straight away.
 For example, in C, you can just slap in an `int main()` and get writing!
 However, the truth is, you actually can't.
 Why is this?
 And why am I going back on something that I just stated?
-Well, you can do this, but it's not advised, and it'll make your program cease to run. <br />
+Well, you can do this, but it's *definitely* not advised, and it'll make your program cease to run. <br />
 Let me explain.

 <br />